Tymy2/Goat-Boy/README.md

 And thats it!

+## Controls

+- START -> ESCAPE
+- SELECT -> TAB
+- B -> BACKSPACE
+- A -> SPACE

 ## Notes

 - If you have any trouble with the emulator you can report it to me and i may fix it.
 Again, this is a personal project with the objectie of learning so i might not maintain it in the future.
 - Project has been only been tested on a `Windows 10` machine using `CL` for the compiler.
+- Games tested: Tetris, Pokemon yellow.
+- Theres a bug currently with the tetris where after landing the first piece it enters an infinite loop.
+- You can activate and deactivate debug mode by pressing `d` at any moment.